Blucky87/cis3374/lab1/README.md

 -t 123456789 \
 -U
 ```
 if all arguments are present and valid it will immediatly write to external file
  __if -i flag is set, program will prompt for save confirmation__

+## Flags
 #### -i flag
 ```sh
 python student_profile_program.py -i